Polyurethane Glue Guide – Urethane Applications and Tutorials

 - Adhesives that must withstand high shock loads and elongation at break

-- Adhesives that combine the positive properties of both of the above-mentioned adhesives and are therefore considered viscoplastic
+- Adhesives that combine the positive properties of both of the adhesives as mentioned above and are therefore considered viscoplastic

 Two-component adhesives are characterized by various positive polyurethane adhesive properties: